allenm/python-live-stylus/README.md

 ## Questions?

-If you have any questions, please feel free to ask through [New Issue](https://github.com/allenm/live-py-stylus/issues/new).
+If you have any questions, please feel free to ask through [New Issue](https://github.com/allenm/python-live-stylus/issues/new).

 ## License

-live-py-stylus is available under the terms of the [MIT License](http://seajs.org/LICENSE.md).
+python-live-stylus is available under the terms of the [MIT License](https://github.com/allenm/python-live-stylus/blob/master/license).